Master of Gestalt Therapy

 Residential

 Each year of study includes six (6) days of a residential program within semester two.
-Residential are held off-campus in a rural setting and involve all students and academic staff.
-They are an experiential program that complements and enhances the weekend tuition and learning experience with interactive applications of theory and practice.
+Residentials are held off-campus in a rural setting and involve all GTB students and academic staff.
+The program is highly experiential and complements and enhances the weekend tuition and learning experience with interactive applications of theory and practice.
 The extended live-in experience provides opportunity to deepen this work.

 The residential is a space for intense practice of the skills of the Gestalt therapist.
 This occurs within each of the year groups.
 Senior students in particular have the opportunity to practice, receive feedback and be assessed on their one-to-one therapy and group facilitation skills.
 This work is supported by academic staff direction and supervision.
 The practice experience for senior students is enhanced by working with individuals and groups across the years of training.
 Important elements of the students’ assessment requirements are fulfilled at the residential.
 Students in other years benefit from observing the work of their senior colleagues as well as academic staff.